OFA-Sys/Ditto/README.md

 ----------

-This is a research project focusing on empowering large language models (LLMs) role-play capabilities by self-alignment.
+This research project focuses on empowering role-play capabilities of large language models (LLMs) by self-alignment.
 This repo involves OpenAI API and GPT-4-Turbo for evaluation purposes.
-All data and results are obtained and processed according to the respective data and API usage policy. *This repo contains generation outputs of LLMs that may only have a minimum safety alignment, so it will probably contain toxic and harmful contents.*
+All data and results are obtained and processed according to the respective data and API usage policies. *This repo contains generation outputs of LLMs that may only have a minimum safety alignment, so it will probably contain toxic and harmful contents.*

 ----------